-The Companies Act is further proposed to be amended by the Companies (Amendment) Bill, 2020 ("Companies Bill"), which was introduced in the lower house of the Parliament (i.e., Lok Sabha) on March 17, 2020, and is currently pending in the Parliament.
-The Companies Bill, amongst others, seeks to (a) remove the penalty for certain offences, (b) remove the imprisonment for certain offences, (c) reduce the amount of fine payable for certain offences, (d) establish additional benches of the NCLAT, (e) permit certain classes of public companies to list certain classes of securities in foreign jurisdictions, (f) make provisions for payment of adequate remuneration to non-executive directors, and (g) revise provisions related to CSR.
+The Companies Act has been amended by the Companies (Amendment) Act, 2020 ("Amendment Act"), which received the assent of the President of India on September 28, 2020 with certain sections of the Amendment Act being notified on December 21, 2020, January 22, 2021 and February 11, 2021.
+The notified sections of the Amendment Act, amongst others, (a) remove the penalty for certain offences, (b) remove imprisonment for certain offences, (c) reduce the amount of fine payable for certain offences, (d) establish additional benches of the NCLAT, (e) permit certain classes of public companies to list certain classes of securities in foreign jurisdictions, (f) make provisions for payment of adequate remuneration to non-executive directors, and (g) revise provisions related to CSR.

-In addition to the Companies Act, listed companies or to-be-listed companies are also governed by the provisions of the SEBI Act and rules, regulations, notifications and circulars issued thereunder, such as the SEBI ICDR Regulations and the SEBI Listing Regulations, as amended from time to time.
+In addition to the Companies Act, listed companies or to-be-listed companies are also governed and required to ensure compliance with the provisions of the SEBI Act and rules, regulations, notifications, guidelines and circulars issued thereunder, including the SEBI ICDR Regulations and the SEBI Listing Regulations, as amended from time to time.